nexuslarptools/nexuslarpsite/README.md

 ## Authentication Overview

-This frontend can operate in two modes:
-- Traefik OAuth middleware (recommended): The SPA delegates authentication to a generic OAuth/OIDC provider via Traefik forward-auth.
-Tokens are exchanged by the middleware, and the API is accessed using an HttpOnly session cookie.
-The SPA never stores tokens.
-- Direct OIDC (legacy): The app can still build an authorization URL for a specific provider (e.g., Auth0) and rely on a backend exchange endpoint.

-The mode is determined dynamically:
-- If OIDC_AUTHORIZATION_ENDPOINT (and client ID) are provided in src/auth_config.json or env, the app uses Direct OIDC.
-- Otherwise, it assumes Traefik middleware/BFF mode and uses the middleware login/logout endpoints.

-Key config fields (src/auth_config.json):
-- OAUTH_LOGIN_PATH (default: /oauth/login) — Traefik forward-auth login endpoint.
-- OAUTH_MIDDLEWARE_LOGOUT_PATH (default: /oauth/logout) — Traefik forward-auth logout endpoint.
-- OAUTH_MIDDLEWARE_REDIRECT_PARAM (default: rd) — Name of the return URL parameter used by the middleware (traefikoidc uses rd).
-- OAUTH_EXCHANGE_PATH (default: /api/v1/Auth/ExchangeCode) — backend code exchange (legacy mode).
-- OAUTH_LOGOUT_PATH (default: /api/v1/Auth/Logout) — backend logout (legacy mode).
-- OIDC_AUTHORIZATION_ENDPOINT, OIDC_CLIENT_ID, OIDC_REDIRECT_URI, OIDC_SCOPE — when set, enables Direct OIDC mode.
+This frontend now delegates authentication entirely to the backend.

+- Login: the Log In button redirects the browser to /api/login.
+- After a successful login, the backend establishes an HttpOnly session cookie that the SPA uses for API calls.
-The SPA verifies auth state via GET /api/v1/Users/Permission with credentials: 'include'.
+- The SPA verifies auth state via GET /api/v1/Users/Permission with credentials: 'include'.

 Pre-auth network gating:
 - No backend API calls are made before the user completes login in middleware/BFF mode.
 The app gates queries using an `enabled` flag and AuthLevelInfo.